-- I am a ‘large’ person – That’s ok… if you are worried about your waistline, don’t.
+- I am a xe2x80x98large' person That's okxe2x80xa6 if you are worried about your waistline, don't.
 If you are larger, they will naturally establish whether you will be able to comfortably use the machine.
-If you are concerned, you should let the team know in advance so that they can give you as much notice as possible if the scan cannot go ahead
+If you are concerned, you should let the team know in advance so that they can give you as much notice as possible if the scan cannot go-ahead

-- Dental implants - generally safe if inserted over 8 weeks prior to scan
+- Dental implants - generally safe if inserted over 8 weeks prior to the scan

-- Body piercings - remove these prior to scan
+- Body piercings - remove these prior to the scan

 - Surgical implants - if you have pins, screws or plates, its best to seek medical guidance on whether you can safely proceed